Angel-125/Sandcastle/ReleaseFolder/GameData/WildBlueIndustries/Sandcastle/Readme.txt

 NOTE: The FIRST Community Category found in the part's config will be used as the part's category for the purposes of determining its MATERIALS_LIST.
 - Added Sandcastle support to the Mk1 Drydock and Mk3-75 Drydock from the Mark One Laboratory Extensions mod.
 NOTE: If you see the drydock parts in the MOLE category tab, DO NOT USE THEM!
 They will have "Deprecated" in their title.
 Use the drydock parts found under the Sandcastle category tab instead.
-- SCShipwright have new configurable fields:
+- WBIShipwright have new configurable fields:

 		// Alternate transforms- these are used in place of spawnTransformName to help orient vessels properly. spawnTransformVABName = VesselSpawnPointVAB